-- How will other conditions I have or the medications I take in my heart problem affect?
+- How will other states I have or the medications I take for my heart problem affect me?

 - Should I restrict my activities?

-- Are there brochures or other printed material that I can take home with me?
-What websites do you recommend to visit?
+- Are there brochures or other printed material that I can take home?
+What websites do you recommend visiting?

 What to expect from your Doctor

-Your doctor will probably ask you a series of questions.
-Being prepared to answer them can set aside time to review any point where you want to spend more time.
-Your doctor can ask:
+Your Doctor will probably ask you a series of questions.
+Being prepared to answer them can set aside time to review any point you want to spend more time on.
+Your Doctor can ask: